White-winged Cuckooshrike

 About the White-winged Cuckooshrike

 The White-winged Cuckooshrike belongs to the family Campephagidae, within the order Passeriformes.
-These birds typically live average 8 years with a maximum recorded of 10 years..
+These birds typically live average 6-9 years, with a max recorded of 11 years..

 How to Identify a White-winged Cuckooshrike